Canon eos 6D vs Nikon D750 Comparison:

 Shutter speed:

-While the Nikon D750 can shoot continuously at a maximum of 6.5 frames per second and a maximum shutter speed of 1/4000 sec, the Canon 6D can do both at a top speed of 4.5 frames per second.
+While the Nikon D750 can shoot continuously at a maximum of 6.5 frames per second and a maximum shutter speed of 1/4000 sec, the Canon 6D can do both at 4.5 frames per second.

 When photographing sports, photographers typically use fast shutter speeds to freeze the activity of their subjects.